Gwen Berry: 'I never said that I hated the country,' says US hammer thrower - KION546

 Gwen Berry: ‘I never said that I hated the country,’ says US hammer thrower

-Hammer thrower Gwen Berry says that the playing of the national anthem while she was on the podium at the US Olympic track and field trials was “set up.”
+US athlete Gwen Berry says she is still thinking about how potentially to mark the moment if she were to reach the podium at the Tokyo OIympics given her history of protesting at major track and field events.

-Berry turned away from the flag to face the stands while “The Star-Spangled Banner” played during the medal ceremony on Saturday.
-She then draped a T-shirt bearing the words “activist athlete” over her head.
+Last month, after qualifying for her second Games, hammer thrower Berry turrned away from the flag whilst “The Star-Spangled Banner” played during the medal ceremony and draped a T-shirt reading the words “activist athlete” over her head.

-Having placed third in the hammer event at the trials in Eugene, Oregon, Berry earned a spot on the US team for the Tokyo Olympics, which get underway next month.
+Berry later said she was “set up” on the podium having been told that the anthem would be played before.

-“I feel like it was set up.
-I feel like they did that on purpose, and I was pissed, to be honest,” said Berry of the anthem being played while she was on the podium.
+Her actions caught the attention of supporters and critics alike, especially ahead of Tokyo 2020, where the International Olympic Committee (IOC) has upheld the Rule 50 ban preventing athletes from protesting or demonstrating.

 In 2019, Berry lost some of her sponsorships after raising her fist in protest on the podium at the Pan American Games in Peru.